-8.6.6 There may be occasions when APS employees receive requests for assistance or action from Ministerial staff which they consider inconsistent with the APS Values, relevant legislation or departmental policy, or otherwise inappropriate or unethical.
+8.6.6 There may be occasions when APS employees receive requests for assistance or action from Ministerial staff which they consider inconsistent with the APS Values or Employment Principles, relevant legislation or departmental policy, or otherwise inappropriate or unethical.
 In these instances, it is good practice to resolve the situation through discussion and consultation.
 APS employees should discuss any concerns they have with their supervisor or more senior departmental staff, if their intervention is required.

 8.6.7.
 APS employees when receiving requests for assistance should ensure an appropriate standard of documentation is maintained to demonstrate accountability and transparency when interactions occur between Minister's offices and employees.

 8.6.8 Recognising and understanding the different roles and responsibilities between Ministerial staff and APS employees can assist in determining an appropriate course of action in response to a request from Ministerial staff.
 The distinction can be summarised as follows:

 - Ministerial staff have a political role to help Ministers fulfil their aims across their portfolio; Ministerial staff do not have the power in their own right to direct APS employees, including to modify advice which the department provides to Ministers;

 - APS employees in the department are responsible to their Ministers through the Secretary and have an apolitical role to help Ministers draw on the depth of knowledge and experience in the department, provide a longer-term perspective and ensure due process under the law; APS employees should be responsive to requests made by Ministerial staff in their own right, provided that those requests are lawful, reasonable and consistent with the APS' apolitical role.